jmacost5/cpp-528-fall-2021-group-01/_includes/README.md

 # Includes

-This directory stores the HTML file that generates the circles that enclose each team members photograph.
+This directory stores the HTML file that generates the circles that enclose each team members photograph, Group 01